 The quick answer: Yes, plain asparagus is safe to feed in moderation.
+Raw asparagus may be difficult for dogs to chew and digest, so dogs are more likely to enjoy a bite of cooked, plain asparagus.

 Some pets are picky eaters and asparagus may not be your pet’s first choice in veggies.
 We recommend opting for more pet-friendly vegetables that can are easier to eat, such as carrots, cucumber, or celery.